Agentic

 3

 Flows define your application’s behavior.
-Attach the flow that contains your agentic Generative Journey:
+Attach the flow that contains your Generative Journey v2 node:

 1. Click + Add flow and select one or more flows from your workspace for your app

-2. Click Default behavior and assign a flow to run during the following situations:
+2. Click gear Default behavior and assign a flow to run during the following situations:

 • Welcome: Runs when a new conversation session starts.
 Use it to greet the user, set expectations, and collect any essentials (e.g., name or intent)